lpradovera/sipp_blog_post/load_testing.md

 Telephony involves a larger number of moving parts compared to a web application, often requiring more server-side resources per user in addition to the usual persistence and logic layers.
 That complexity creates a series of scaling challenges, where a single machine often serves a number of concurrent calls that is in the low hundreds.

-Since a telephony platform such as FreeSWITCH could be installed on any kind of machine from a P4 to a 32-core virtualized setup, it is necessary for a voice application nearing the production stage to generate concrete statistics about resource needs and usage.
+Since a telephony platform such as FreeSWITCH could be installed on any kind of machine from a P4 to a 32-core virtualized setup, it is necessary for a voice application to generate concrete statistics about resource needs and usage.
+Goals for concurrent call numbers should be set from the start of development and acted upon according to quantitative analysis and results.

-You do not want to find out that your new business idea is so successful your platform melts under pressure!
+You do not want to find out that your new business idea is so successful your platform melts under pressure, or that your profitability relies on pushing 1000 concurrent calls while your machines can only withstand 100!

-## SIPp

-Enter [SIPp](http://sipp.sourceforge.net/), the testing tool of choice.
+## Tools of the trade

+We will need to choose one or more tools to assist us in gathering the essential data we need.
+There is enough choice both in open source and commercial software to guarantee a brief analysis before we choose.

+[SIPr](http://sipper.agnity.com/) or Sipper is an open source Ruby SIP stack that enables the creation, execution and verification of call flow scenario.
+Aside from being last updated in 2009, it is more suited to integration tests than load generation due to the relatively high complexity of a project.

+[Empirix Hammer](http://www.empirix.com/solutions/products-services/hammer-test.aspx) is a commercial testing suite available both as on-premises software and SaaS.
+It has many interesting features including comprehensive call analysis, statistics and enormous load generation capabilities, but is not freely available.

+Enter [SIPp](http://sipp.sourceforge.net/), an open source command line utility that originated at HP and is freely available on a variety of operating systems.

 SIPp can be used not only for load testing, which will be our primary focus, but also to exercise a SIP implementation for compliance and compatibility purposes.

 From the SIPp documentation: